mcgivrer/fromClassToGame/README.md

 - Adding `Particle` and `ParticleSystem` to create special effects like rain and fire,
 - Replace the good old `InputHandler` by an `ActionHandler` (WIP) to support input command mapping,
 - Add a `DebugViewportGrid` object and its rendering helper.
+- Just added the `SoundClip` support to load OGG sound and music.
+- Start implementing the `TileMap` and add a DevTools named `TileGenerator` via the tilegen.sh script.
 ## More to come

 - A `CollisionSystem` is a work in progress